Food

 Plus is a good combination of heartworm medications that also kill the

-less-common parasites.
+for other less-common parasites.

 Tapeworms

-of brown rice and may stick to your dog's hair.
-Prescription tapeworm drugs are extremely effective, very safe, and
+like kernels of brown rice and may stick to your dog's hair.

 cause no discomfort whatever.
 Non-prescription tapeworm medications